 Most standard toilet basins have a seat height of around 17”, which for most people is too low following a total hip replacement.
 There are a couple of options that can be used to raise the height.
 A raised toilet seat (RTS) can be fitted to the toilet to raise the height of the seat.
 They come in heights of 2”, 4” or 6”.
 They fit onto the porcelain of the toilet (with the seat and lid lifted) and can be easily removed for cleaning.

-A raised toilet seat can be used in conjunction with a toilet surround; a lightweight frame which is placed around the toilet bowl to provide a support to push up from if required.
+A raised toilet seat can be used in conjunction with a toilet surround; a lightweight frame that is placed around the toilet bowl to provide support to push up from if required.

 BATHING & SHOWERING

 A bath or shower board is often used to enable somebody to use an over-bath shower following elective surgery.
-The board fits width ways over the bath and rests on the lip either side.
-There is a minimum lip required of 25mm each side to ensure a secure fitting.
-Unfortunately a bath board is not suitable for corner baths.
+The board fits widthways over the bath and rests on the lip on either side.
+There is a minimum lip required of 25mm on each side to ensure a secure fitting.
+Unfortunately, a bath board is not suitable for corner baths.

 A perching stool can be used when an individual chooses to have a hand wash at the basin.
 The perching stool has a sloping seat to allow the user to ‘perch’ and enables the user to sit close to the basin.
 They are height adjustable so can be set to the correct height for use.

-If your bed at home is not high enough for use then we can use bed raisers to increase the height for safe use.
+If your bed at home is not high enough for use then we can use bed risers to increase the height for safe use.
 The bed raisers are available in various designs so we are able to fit them to most beds.
-Unfortunately we are unable to raise adjustable beds.
+Unfortunately, we are unable to raise adjustable beds.